Catherine McArdle Kelleher: Life and career

 Kelleher was a graduate of the Girls’ Latin School in Boston; she received her A.B. from Mount Holyoke College, then her Ph.D. in political science from the Massachusetts Institute of Technology in 1967 for a thesis entitled German Nuclear Dilemmas, 1955-1965.
 Her doctoral advisor at M.I.T. was William W. Kaufmann.
 Mount Holyoke later honored her with a D.Litt.

-Kelleher taught at academic institutions including Columbia University, Barnard College, the University of Illinois, the University of Michigan, the University of Denver, and was a visiting fellow at All Souls College at Oxford University.
-She was a Senior Fellow for Foreign Policy Studies at the Brookings Institution.

 Kelleher founded the Center for International Security Studies at Maryland, which is part of the School of Public Policy at the University of Maryland.
 She also assisted at various times the Ford Foundation and the MacArthur Foundation in the development and assessment of their grant programs in international security, and their efforts to change the traditional research agenda for students at the graduate and undergraduate levels, in the United States and throughout the world.
 She spearheaded these efforts as Chair of the Social Science Research Council's prestigious MacArthur Committee on International Peace and Security fellowships.